Business Plan

 What should be included in a business plan?

-A comprehensive business plan includes an executive summary, company description, market analysis, organization and management structure, product or service description, marketing and sales strategy, financial projections, and a funding request if seeking capital.
+A thorough business plan includes an executive summary, company description, market analysis, organization and management structure, product or service description, marketing and sales strategy, financial projections, and a funding request if seeking capital.
 Each section should contain substantive, data-driven content rather than generic statements.
 The financial section should include pro forma income statements, balance sheets, and cash flow statements for three to five years, supported by clearly stated assumptions.
 The SBA and most lenders expect all of these sections to be addressed, and investors will focus particularly on the market opportunity, competitive advantages, and financial returns.

 How long should a business plan be?

-A traditional comprehensive business plan typically runs 20 to 40 pages, depending on the complexity of the business and the audience.
+A traditional full-length business plan typically runs 20 to 40 pages, depending on the complexity of the business and the audience.
 SBA loan applications generally require plans in this range.
 Investor presentations may be supported by a shorter plan of 15 to 20 pages plus detailed financial appendices.
 A lean startup business plan or one-page plan condenses the key elements into a brief document focused on hypotheses and validation strategies.
 The appropriate length depends on the purpose - internal planning documents can be shorter, while documents intended for institutional lenders or sophisticated investors need the full treatment with detailed financial projections and supporting data.

 Do I need a business plan to start a business?